asdf-format/asdf/README.rst

     af = asdf.open('example.asdf')

-The :func:`open` function also works as a context handler:
+The `open` function also works as a context handler:

 .. code:: python